About Education for Humanity

 Our modules give students the knowledge and confidence needed to pursue online learning in a formal academic setting.
 Topics covered include time management, study skills, information literacy and academic integrity.
 Supplementary instruction in face-to-face classrooms helps to ensure learner success.

-“I thought of myself as having enough knowledge as a digital citizen.
-But this course introduced me to new concepts, such as digital footprint, time management, life skills and many others.”
+I thought of myself as having enough knowledge as a digital citizen.
+But this course introduced me to new concepts, such as digital footprint, time management, life skills and many others.

 Earned admissions

-“I decided to enroll in ASU’s Earned Admission program because it gives me an opportunity to go further with my studies.
+I decided to enroll in ASU’s Earned Admission program because it gives me an opportunity to go further with my studies.
 It has bridged the gap that had closed for me.
-After completing a university degree in banking or finance, I hope to work with NGOs providing education and financial support to refugees around the world.”
+After completing a university degree in banking or finance, I hope to work with NGOs providing education and financial support to refugees around the world.

-Earned Admissions student, Adjumani, Uganda
+Rachel Earned admissions student, Adjumani, Uganda

 English language education

-“The ASU course really helped me in my study of English at high school, as I failed this subject last year and I’m repeating it now.
+The ASU course really helped me in my study of English at high school, as I failed this subject last year and I’m repeating it now.
 I can feel the difference between now and before.
-I understand English very well now and many of the things included in the formal school material I already learned at ASU.”
+I understand English very well now and many of the things included in the formal school material I already learned at ASU.

-Learn English Now student, Azraq Refugee Camp, Jordan
+Mohammad Learn English Now student, Azraq Refugee Camp, Jordan

-“Some of my students have learned and corrected so much of their knowledge that they are now giving private English lessons from our material to their relatives and friends.
-It’s really a proud achievement.”
+Some of my students have learned and corrected so much of their knowledge that they are now giving private English lessons from our material to their relatives and friends.
+It’s really a proud achievement.

-Learn English Now Facilitator, Irbid-Tahfeez, Jordan
+Hassan Learn English Now Facilitator, Irbid-Tahfeez, Jordan

 Workforce skills

-Whether they are employed in a traditional workplace or creating their own livelihood opportunities, refugees require 21st century technical skills to help them succeed and thrive.
+Whether employed in a traditional workplace or creating their own livelihood opportunities, refugees require 21st century technical skills to help them succeed and thrive.
 We determined areas of greatest need through conversations with our learners and partner organizations, as well as needs assessments conducted across camps, settlements and urban centers in the Middle East and East Africa, and developed courses in agribusiness and entrepreneurship based on our findings.
 We hope to augment this portfolio in the future to accommodate the ever-expanding desires of our learners and the demands of a changing global society.

-“They got to know how they can predict prices in the market and how to specialize.
-We had an instance of a student saying they were dealing in three products, but now says he’s going to look into the market and what people like most is what he will focus on.”
+They got to know how they can predict prices in the market and how to specialize.
+We had an instance of a student saying they were dealing in three products, but now says he’s going to look into the market and what people like most is what he will focus on.

-AGB250 Course Facilitator, Nakivale Refugee Settlement, Uganda
+Mary AGB250 Course Facilitator, Nakivale Refugee Settlement, Uganda